30 Day Gratitude Challenge for 2023: Are You Up for It?

 Day 3: Thank your mom

-We are often our own worst critics when it comes to ourselves.
+We are often our own worst critics.
 So, stand in front of the mirror and point out at least 3 things you love about your body.

-Then, take it a step further and be appreciative of all of the things your body allows you to do in everyday life.
+Then, take it a step further by appreciating everything your body enables you to do daily.

 Bake treats in your 30 days of gratitude questions